willrees23/historyx-api/README.md

 2. [How to use](https://github.com/willrees23/historyx-api#how-to-use)

 ## Installation
 HistoryX's API is distributed through GitHub packages.
+You can see all packages on [this page](https://github.com/willrees23/historyx-api/packages/).

 ## How to use